apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

-hdfs.rollTimerPoolSize  1             Number of threads per HDFS sink for scheduling timed file rolling hdfs.kerberosPrincipal  --            Kerberos user principal for accessing secure HDFS hdfs.kerberosKeytab     --            Kerberos keytab for accessing secure HDFS serializer              ``TEXT``      Other possible options include ``AVRO_EVENT`` or the
+hdfs.rollTimerPoolSize  1             Number of threads per HDFS sink for scheduling timed file rolling hdfs.kerberosPrincipal  --            Kerberos user principal for accessing secure HDFS hdfs.kerberosKeytab     --            Kerberos keytab for accessing secure HDFS hdfs.round              false         Should the timestamp be rounded down (if true, affects all time based escape sequences except %t) hdfs.roundValue         1             Rounded down to the highest multiple of this (in the unit configured using ``hdfs.roundUnit``), less than current time. hdfs.roundUnit          second        The unit of the round down value - ``second``, ``minute`` or ``hour``. serializer              ``TEXT``      Other possible options include ``AVRO_EVENT`` or the
                                       fully-qualified class name of an implementation of the ``EventSerializer.Builder`` interface.